Free Workbook DER DIE DAS in 5 Days

 Myths and Facts on the Genders Der, Die, and Das

-Myth: 🪄The gender of German nouns is completely random and impossible to learn.
+Myth: πŸͺ„The genders of German nouns are completely random and impossible to learn.

 For example: